 - high blood pressure

 Make sure you're in a safe environment, ideally with people you trust, when using cocaine.
 If you're planning to use cocaine alone, let someone know.

 Start low, go slow and begin with a small test dose.
 Wait at least 1 hour before taking more and avoid mixing with other drugs, including prescribed medications or alcohol.

 Drink small sips of non-alcoholic drinks such as water or isotonic drinks, but don’t exceed 1 pint in 1 hour.

 Always use new snorting equipment and don’t share any, including straws and keys, with others.

-If you’re snorting, grind it down as fine as possible and divide into small lines
+If you’re snorting, grind it down as fine as possible and divide into small lines.

-Snorting is safer than smoking and injecting
+Snorting cocaine is less harmful than smoking and injecting.